palviii13/5thgradesubjectstextclassifier/README.md

 Model Training (Teacher Model): Trained a larger teacher model using the Support Vector Machine (SVM) algorithm with a linear kernel.
 This model served as the baseline for comparison with accuracy 0.967741935483871.
 After fine-tuning the accuracy is 0.937981981981982.

 Knowledge Distillation: Next step is to generate soft targets (probabilities) from the teacher model's predictions for the training data.
 Then a smaller student model is trained using these soft targets as labels.
-Now accuracy is coming to be 1.0.
-This is occuring because the dataset is limited (464 records).
+Now accuracy is coming to be 0.978494623655914.

-Model Evaluation: There was a model reduction of 0.3% observed.
+Model Evaluation: Size of the teacher model: 111733 bytes Size of the student model: 111333 bytes
+Percentage reduction achieved: 0.35799629473834943 %